titumozammel/human-energy-economics/README.md

 ## Theory Statement

-**Human Energy Economics (HEE)** is a systems-oriented management theory that explains how organizations create **Sustainable Business Value** by expanding **Sustainable Execution Capacity** through the protection, recovery, development, alignment, enablement, and effective utilization of **Human Energy**.
+**Human Energy Economics (HEE)** is a systems-oriented management theory that explains how organizations can expand **Sustainable Execution Capacity** and create **Sustainable Business Value** by systematically protecting, recovering, developing, enabling, aligning, and effectively utilizing **Human Energy**.

-The theory proposes that **Human Energy is the primary organizational resource through which knowledge, technology, capital, and processes are transformed into Sustainable Business Value.**
+HEE proposes that Human Energy functions as a fundamental organizational value-conversion resource through which knowledge, technology, capital, processes, systems, and other organizational resources are transformed into execution.

 Organizations may possess similar financial resources, technologies, knowledge, processes, and infrastructure, yet achieve different levels